-- 1. REPORT IN GOVERNMENTAL FUND: - a.
-Report the purchase as capital EXPENDITURE of the IHBG fund at acquisition date. - b.
+- 1. REPORT IN GOVERNMENTAL FUND: - Report the purchase as capital EXPENDITURE of the IHBG fund at acquisition date. - b.
 NOTE: The capital EXPENDITURE is not reported as a capital assets in the governmental balance sheet but is reported as a CAPITAL ASSET in the government-wide financial statements. - 2.
-REPORT IN THE PROPRIETARY FUND: - a.
-Initially report the purchase as a capital EXPENDITURE of the IHBG fund to track as an IHBG expenditure. - b.
+REPORT IN THE PROPRIETARY FUND: - For grant reporting purposes, report the purchase as a capital EXPENDITURE of the IHBG fund to track as an IHBG expenditure. - b.
 Do NOT report as an EXPENSE in the Statement of Revenues, Expenses and Changes in Net Position. - c.
 Report it as a CAPITAL ASSET in the Statement of Net Position.

 Capital Asset Example 1 - Governmental Fund vs Proprietary Fund Tribe/TDHE purchases a \$350,000 duplex for its rental program.
-Governmental Fund: Tribe/TDHE recognizes that current financial resources have decreased by \$350,000 and will record this entry: Expenditure - capital projects \$350,000 \$350,000 Cash To record the purchase of a capital asset.
-2. Proprietary Fund: Building (Asset) \$350,000 Cash To record the purchase of a building. \$350,000 For the Proprietary Fund, there is NO effect on net economic resources because one asset (building) is being substituted for another asset (Cash).
-There is NO effect on statement of operations (income statement).
+1. Governmental Fund: Tribe/TDHE recognizes that current financial resources have decreased by \$350,000 and will record this entry: Expenditure - capital projects \$350,000 Cash \$350,000 To record the purchase of a capital asset.
+2. Proprietary Fund: Building (Asset) \$350,000 Cash \$350,000 To record the purchase of a building.
+For the Proprietary Fund, there is NO effect on net economic resources because one asset (building) is being substituted for another asset (Cash).
+There is NO effect on the statement of operations (income statement).

 Capital Assets Example 2 - Governmental Fund vs Proprietary Fund After 10 years, the Tribe/TDHE sells the \$350,000 duplex with a book value of \$170,000 for \$400,000.
-Governmental Fund: Tribe/TDHE recognizes an increase in its financial resources of \$400,000. \$400,000 \$400,000 Cash Other Financing Sources To record the sale of a capital asset.
-2. Proprietary Fund: Cash Accumulated Depreciation Gain on sale of duplex Building To record sale of building
+1. Governmental Fund: Tribe/TDHE recognizes an increase in its financial resources of \$400,000.
+Cash \$400,000 Other Financing Sources \$400,000 To record the sale of a capital asset.
+2. Proprietary Fund: Cash \$400,000 Accumulated Depreciation \$180,000 Goir on sale of duplex \$230,000 Building To record sale of building \$350,000 The Proprietary Fund would reflect the net economic gain of \$230,000.